gwijthoff/digitalmedia/index.md

 ### March 30: habits 2

-Wendy Chun, *Updating to Remain the Same,* (Cambridge: MIT Press, 2016), Introduction and all interstitial sections, total around 50pp.
+Wendy Chun, *Updating to Remain the Same,* (Cambridge: MIT Press, 2016), Introduction and all interstitial sections

 **********************